-Appeals of University decisions will be addressed in the procedures provided by each administrative office that was responsible for the review or investigation of the alleged violation.
+Appeals of University decisions will be addressed according to the procedures provided by the respective administrative office responsible for the review or investigation of the alleged violation.
 Each administrative office will author and publish procedures to resolve appeals.

 5 Additional References